Ashbie Hawkins: Baltimore Residential Segregation Ordinances of 1910–1913

 On May 15, 1911, Baltimore Mayor J. Barry Mahool, who was known as an earnest advocate of good government, women's suffrage, and social justice, signed into law, city ordinance No. 610 prohibiting African-Americans from moving onto blocks where whites were the majority, and vice versa.

 The two lawyers were central figures in battling the city's landmark segregation law, which was initially established in 1910.
 McMechen had moved into the 1800 block of McCulloh Street in northwest Baltimore, in a section that was still predominantly white.
 This perceived incursion was partially responsible for an effort by white Baltimoreans to institute a municipal, racial segregation law that was the first of its kind.

 Hawkins' biggest professional mark came in 1917 before the U.S. Supreme Court in Buchanan v.
 Warley.
 He served as counsel to the Baltimore chapter of the National Association for the Advancement of Colored People and the Afro-American newspapers.

 Political career

 In 1920, Hawkins was nominated by an independent group of African-American Republicans for United States Senate.
-His nomination was ultimately unsuccessful.